UKHomeOffice/return-of-documents/apps/rod/views/content/rod-start.md

 - details of the documents (holder’s name, nationality and date of birth)

-- a reference number from the application (payment reference, courier number, case ID or Home Office reference number)
+- a reference number from the application (payment reference, courier number, case ID, unique application number or Home Office reference number)

 - the date the application was submitted